HIV Prevention - Publications

 Nevada 2017-2021 Integrated Prevention and Care Plan

 The Nevada Integrated HIV Prevention and Care Plan 2017-2021, including the Statewide Coordinated Statement of Need, was developed in response to the guidance provided by the Centers for Disease Control and Prevention (CDC) and the Health Resources and Services Administration (HRSA) in June 2015.
-The process was guided by the Integrated HIV Prevention and Care Plan Internal Workgroup, which was formed by the State Office of HIV/AIDS and the Las Vegas Transitional Grant Area (TGA) Ryan White HIV/AIDS Part A Program.
+The process was guided by the Integrated HIV Prevention and Care Plan Internal Workgroup, which was formed by the State Office of HIV and the Las Vegas Transitional Grant Area (TGA) Ryan White HIV Part A Program.
 The workgroup included representatives from the Las Vegas TGA Ryan White Part A Program, Ryan White Part B Program, HIV Prevention Program, Southern Nevada Health District (SNHD), and Washoe County Health District (WCHD).
 The School of Community Health Sciences (SCHS), University of Nevada, Reno (UNR) was contracted to conduct the needs assessment and write the plan in collaboration with the Internal Workgroup.